tdpetrou/Data-Science-in-Two-Minutes/README.md

 ### What is the difference between reducible and irreducible error?

+### What is the difference between a machine learning model and a machine learning algorithm?
+Many times these words are used interchangeably but generally they have different meanings A model (or method or technique) can be a general idea of how to interpret An algorithm instructs the user of the model of precisely how to execute computational steps
+Examples: Linear regression is a model and least squares (or maximum likelihood) is the algorithm used to find the parameters in the model.
+Neural Networks are a model with backpropagation

 ### Prediction vs Inference
 Prediction - When given a set of inputs **X** and we are not necessarily conerned about interpretting the underlying target function *f* (could say its a black box) to predict **y**.